HatchApps/xavier-help/checks.md

 The same as the [Regular Suppliers](/insights.html#regular-suppliers) insight, but looking at suppliers active during that period with potential anomalies.

+### Cost by Account Code
+Similar to the functionality in [Cost Analysis](/insights.html#cost-anslysis) when in 'By Account' mode.
+Look for anomalies in account movement or as a cost.

 ### PAYE Status
 This check balances manual journals against detected payments with PAYE account codes to ensure a correct PAYE status at a point in time.